Carlinville, Illinois and its Sears Homes

 Sears Gladstone with a closed-in front porch and a new porch added on.
 To their credit, the garage addition has been done thoughtfully with a hip roof that matches the original structure.

-The front porch on this Sears Windsor has been completely closed in.
+The front porch on this Sears Carlin has been completely closed in.

 Vintage Carlinville.
-This photo was taken in the late 1910s when the houses in Carlinville were under construction.
-These houses were originally built by Standard Oil of Indiana for their coal miners in Carlinville.
+This photo was taken soon after the construction of the Sears Homes were complete and the sidewalks were paved!
+These houses were originally built by Standard Oil of Indiana for their coal miners in Carlinville, IL.

 * *